-5 Ways to Turn Detractors into Promoters
+5 Actionable Tips to Turn Detractors into Promoters

 Most unhappy customers decide to never use the service they didn’t like, or even worse, share their disappointment with their friends.
 Even though negative feedback might seem like a terrible thing, customers that express their dissatisfaction are creating an opportunity for you to improve their experience.